Year in Review - 2004

 CZM would like to thank all of the people and organizations that contribute their time, effort, and passion to working on issues important to the Massachusetts coast.
 It has been a pleasure to work with you over the past year, and we look forward to a positive and productive year in 2005.

-Ocean Management Task Force Report and Recommendations - In the year since Secretary Herzfelder charged the Massachusetts Ocean Management Task Force to examine the evolving uses of the ocean and develop recommendations to better manage the state's ocean resources, the Task Force completed its research and presented its final report and recommendations to the Secretary in March.
+Ocean Management Task Force Report and Recommendations - In the year since it was charged with examining the evolving uses of the ocean and develop recommendations to better manage the state's ocean resources, the Massachusetts Ocean Management Task Force completed its research and presented its final report and recommendations to the EOEA Secretary in March.
 Waves of Change: The Massachusetts Ocean Management Task Force Report and Recommendations , provides 16 recommendations, including strengthening state agencies capacities to address environmental, planning, and public trust issues in both state and federal waters; supporting state legislation that would provide authority to plan for multiple uses of state ocean areas; mapping the Massachusetts seafloor as a basis for greater understanding and improved planning; and initiating ocean education and stewardship initiatives.
 The accompanying Massachusetts Ocean Management Task Force Technical Report provides detailed background information on ocean management issues.
 Through this effort, the Task Force has laid the foundation for a proactive ocean resources management process, and work is underway to begin implementing its recommendations.
 For more information about ocean management, click here.

-Ocean Resources Conservation Act - In response to the Ocean Management Task Force's recommendations, the Massachusetts Executive Office of Environmental Affairs (EOEA), working with CZM and others, has drafted ocean management legislation, titled The Ocean Resources Conservation Act (ORCA).
+Ocean Resources Conservation Act - In response to the Ocean Management Task Force's recommendations, EOEA, working with CZM and others, has drafted ocean management legislation, titled The Ocean Resources Conservation Act (ORCA).
 Major components of ORCA include authorization to develop ocean plans to be implemented via existing authorities; maintenance of Ocean Sanctuaries Act prohibitions; and establishment of a dedicated fund for tideland license fees to be used for Chapter 91 licensing and planning.
-Secretary Herzfelder met with the Ocean Management Task Force on December 16 to discuss the legislation, which is expected to be introduced by Governor Romney in early 2005.
+The EOEA Secretary met with the Ocean Management Task Force on December 16 to discuss the legislation, which is expected to be introduced by the Governor in early 2005.

 CZM/USGS Geologic Mapping Initiative - In September, CZM and the U.S. Geological Survey (USGS) completed studies of the Boston Harbor, South Essex Ocean Sanctuary, and Ipswich Bay seafloors.
 The goal of this project is to produce high-resolution geologic maps that will be used in other resource studies by state and federal agencies.
 The maps, which will be available in mid 2005, include bathymetry, shaded relief, and interpretations of seafloor geology data.
 For additional information, see the USGS project page.
 To learn about the seafloor investigations being conducted, see the USGS Sound Waves articles High-Resolution Geologic Mapping of the Shallow Sea Floor off Massachusetts and Ground-Truthing Sea-Floor Data with the New Mini SEABOSS—Mapping the South Essex Ocean Sanctuary.